-TABLE OF CONTENTS

-Genesis of the project

-Creation of a sub-committee dedicated to sports within the International Committee of Archaeology and History Museums (ICMAH) Reunion to establish a "Sports" sub-committee Nice, France, April 21 st 2017 1 st Workshop FOREWORD5 "Sports Museums", validation and orientation of the project.
-Baku, Azerbaijan, October 4-6 th , 2017 ICOM-ICMAH Conference Legitimacy and necessity of a " Sports Museum " subcommittee Seminaries and Round Table Reports "Reflexions upon contemporary evolutions of sports collections " Alexandria, Egypt, September 23-25 th 2018 ICOM-ICMAH seminary in collaboration with Senghor University21 FOREWORD23 Sports legacy and heritage dynamics >> Bordeaux, France, October 29-31st 2018 ICOM-ICMAH Round table at Bordeaux Universiry "Club's museums, clubs and museums " Istanbul, Turkey, October 10-12 th 2018 ICOM-ICMAH Reconsidering museums versus contemporary archaeology " Kyoto, Japan, September 2-4th 2019 ICMAH-ICOM Conference South America: field of sports culture " Bogota, Colombia, December 15th 2020 ICMAH-ICOM and INPS Webinar

-COVID 19 Impacts and consequences on sports museums >> Online, April 22nd 2021 ICMAH Webinar 7 FOREWORD 8 " Sports heritage in European museums " Warsaw, Poland, July 2nd 2021 ICMAH Webinar99 9 FOREWORD10 0 Sports in Museums of Archaeology and History " Prague, Czech Republic, August 20-28th 2022, ICOM-ICMAH conference 1
+TABLE OF CONTENTS Genesis of the project Creation of a sub-committee dedicated to sports within the International Committee of Archaeology and History Museums (ICMAH) Reunion to establish a "Sports" sub-committee Nice, France, April 21 st 2017 1 st Workshop FOREWORD "Sports Museums", validation and orientation of the project.
+Baku, Azerbaijan, October 4-6 th , 2017 ICOM-ICMAH Conference10 Legitimacy and necessity of a "Sports Museum" subcommittee Seminaries and Round Table Reports21 " Reflexions upon contemporary evolutions of sports collections ".
+Alexandria, Egypt, September 23-25 th 2018 ICOM-ICMAH seminary with Senghor University FOREWORD " Sports legacy and heritage dynamics " Bordeaux, France, October 29-31st 2018 Round table for the 18th Sports history carrefour (SFHS) " Club's museums, clubs and museums " Istanbul, Turkey, October 10-12 th 2018 ICOM-ICMAH conference " Reconsidering museums versus contemporary archaeology " Kyoto, Japan, September 2-4th 2019 ICMAH-ICOM Conference " South America: field of sports culture " Bogota, Colombia, December 15 th 2020 ICMAH-ICOM and INPS Webinar Round Table MICMAH " COVID 19 Impacts and consequences on sports museums " Online, April 22nd 2021 ICMAH Webinar Round Table FOREWORD " Sports heritage in European museums " Warsaw, Poland, July 2nd 2021 ICMAH Webinar Round Table99 FOREWORD100 " Sports in Museums of Archaeology and History " Prague, Czech Republic, August 20-28 th 2022, ICOM-ICMAH conference "Sports Museums and Sustainable development" Asuncion, Paraguay, November, 15-17 th , 2023 ICOM-ICMAH Conference FOREWORD118

-DICIVITY OF A CONTRACT OF A C

-Genesis of the project

-Creation of a sub-committee dedicated to sports within the International Committee of Archaeology and History Museums (ICMAH)

-Reunion to establish a "Sports" sub-committee Nice, France, April 21st 2017 1st Workshop

-A feasibility evaluation of the project has been conducted during the first reunion at the MNS.
+Genesis of the project Creation of a sub-committee dedicated to sports within the International Committee of Archaeology and History Museums (ICMAH) Reunion to establish a "Sports" sub-committee Nice, France, April 21st 2017 1st Workshop A feasibility evaluation of the project has been conducted during the first reunion at the MNS.
 Matteo Tassi, sports museum expert displayed an atlas of sports museums and observed the growing proportion of sports museums we face nowadays.
-This growth highlights several issues:

-Organization; there was no exclusive organization leading sports museums, no committee within the ICOM was overseeing sports museums in 2017.
+This growth highlights several issues: Organization; there was no exclusive organization leading sports museums, no committee within the ICOM was overseeing sports museums in 2017.
 This observation remains unchanged today.
 The typology of institutions is very complex because of the variety in structures and collections (private or public institutions, collectors etc.).
 This complexity requires a logical and rigorous classification in order to obtain an institutional definition of " Sports museums ".
 The collections are complex as well which leads the discussion onto developing a methodology for collecting the works.
 The collections can be Omnisport, club, federation, objects linked to the sports world etc. The " Acquisition policy, 2017 " document of the MNS can help to raise an inventory.